michael365de/github.io/content/post/learning-csharp-part1.md

 ### So it begins ###

-I started (or tried to) start learning C# two weeks ago with some youtube videos, but somehow did not get into the right mood to start out seriosly.
+I started (or tried to) start learning C# two weeks ago with some youtube videos, but somehow did not get into the right mood to start out seriously.
 Then I stumbled over this Tweet by Scott Hanselmann :

 ![tweet](/img/tweet_hanselman_csharp.png)